shell-pool/shpool/README.md

 ## Project Status

-`shpool` has all the usability basics covered, but is likely to mangle your session if your connection drops while you are using a curses based app like vim or less.
-It is ready for people to kick the tires, but we probably should not be rolling it out.
+`shpool` has all the usability basics covered, but still has a few warts.
+I've been using it as a daily driver for a few weeks now.
+The two biggest things I'm having to work around are:
+- sometimes I need to manually run `shpool detach` to free up named sessions after my connection drops and I ssh back onto my cloudtop to reattach.
+- when I reconnect to a curses application like vim, usually the SIGWINCH that shpool generates on reconnect is enough to get it to redraw the screen, but sometimes I need to manually resize my terminal window to trigger a second SIGWINCH.
+So far this second SIGWINCH has always fixed things for me.

 ## Installation